-Brain 'hears' voices when reading direct speechJuly 26th, 2011 in Neuroscience /
+Brain 'hears' voices when reading direct speechJuly 26, 2011 in Medicine & Health / Neuroscience

 (Medical Xpress) -- When reading direct quotations, the brain hears the voice of the speaker, say scientists.

 It is a finding long accepted as evident but never scientifically investigated, according to researcher Dr. Christoph Scheepers from the University of Glasgow.

 Now a team from the Universitys Center for Cognitive Neuroimaging (CCNi) has established that reading direct speech activates voice-selective areas of the brain.